domaframework/doma-tools-for-intellij/README.md

 ![FileJump.gif](images/gif/FileJump.gif)

 - **Jump to SQL**
-  - Jump to action from DAO to SQL
+  - Jump to from DAO to SQL
   - You can also jump to the SQL file from the gutter icon that is displayed together.
 - **Generate SQL**
   - Generate SQL file
 - **Jump to DAO**
-  - Jump to action from SQL to DAO
+  - Jump to from SQL to DAO
   - You can also jump to the DAO Method from the gutter icon that is displayed together.

 ## Inspection
 Check that bind variables are used appropriately for DAO and SQL associations.
 The plugin also provides quick fixes for DAO methods where the required SQL files do not exist.

-- Quick fix for missing SQL template file
+- Quick fix for generate SQL template file.
   ![quickfix.png](images/quickfix.png)
-- Checking for DAO method arguments not used in bind variables
+- Checking for DAO method arguments not used.
   ![inspection.png](images/inspection.png)
+- Check for undefined bind variable names.
-- Check the class name and package name for static property calls
+- Check the class name and package name for static property calls.
   ![inspectionPackageName.png](images/inspectionPackageName.png)
-- Optional types are recognized as their element type (e.g. Optional<String> is treated as String).
+- Optional types are recognized as their element type (e.g. a parameter of type `Optional<String>` is treated as type `String`).
-- Checks calls to custom functions and error-highlights any methods that aren’t defined in the classes registered via the settings.
+- For custom functions, checks for methods that are not defined in the configured ExpressionFunctions implementation class.

 ## Completion
-Adds code completion functionality to support indexing of Doma directives and bind variables
+Code completion is available to assist you in coding within the directives.

-- Suggest DAO method arguments in bind variable directives
+- Suggest DAO method arguments in bind variable directives.
   ![Completion.gif](images/gif/Completion.gif)
-- Refer to class definition from DAO method argument type and suggest fields and methods
+- It looks at DAO method argument types and suggests instance fields, methods.
-- Provide code completion for class and package names used in static property calls.
+- Suggests package and class names for class names used in static property calls.
   ![CompletionStatic.gif](images/gif/CompletionStatic.gif)
-- Suggest members defined as static in static fields and method calls
+- Suggest members defined as static in static fields and method calls.
-- Suggest Doma directives
-- Directives such as Condition, Loop, Population are suggested after “%”
+- Directives such as Condition, Loop, Population are suggested after `%`.
-- Suggest built-in functions after “@”
+- Suggests built-in and custom functions after `@`.
-- Optional types are recognized as their element type (e.g. Optional<String> is treated as String).
+- Optional types are recognized as their element type (e.g. a parameter of type `Optional<String>` is treated as type `String`).
-- Suggest functions during code completion from the ExpressionFunctions implementation classes registered in the settings.

 ## Refactoring
-Along with the DAO name change, we will refactor the SQL file directory and file name.
+Along with the DAO change, we will refactor the SQL file directory and file name.

-- After refactoring the DAO name, change the SQL deployment directory name as well.
+- After refactoring the DAO name, change the SQL directory name as well.
 - After refactoring the DAO method name, we will also change the SQL file name.
 - After refactoring the DAO package, we will also change the SQL directory.
 ![RenameDao.gif](images/gif/RenameDao.gif)